Here’s some information on referees who officiate at events on the World Snooker Tour…

 Home town: Warsaw

 Monika started refereeing in 2012 and passed her international exam a year later.
-Her first World Snooker tournament was the Gdynia Open in 2014 and during that event she refereed a 147 by Shaun Murphy – her best moment so far.
-She took charge of a televised match for the first time at the Lisbon Open in 2014.
+Her first World Snooker tournament was the Gdynia Open in 2014 and during that event she refereed a 147 by Shaun Murphy.
+She took charge of a televised match for the first time at the Lisbon Open in 2014 and since then she officiated at numerous events, including Home Nations Series, German Masters and qualifying stages of World Championship.

 Home town: Krakow